numpy/numpy/doc/source/reference/arrays.dtypes.rst

 .. index::
    pair: dtype; field
-   pair: dtype; record

-Struct data types are formed by creating a data type whose :term:`fields` contain other data types.
-Each field has a name by which it can be :ref:`accessed <arrays.indexing.rec>`.
+Structured data types are formed by creating a data type whose :term:`fields` contain other data types.
+Each field has a name by which it can be :ref:`accessed <arrays.indexing.fields>`.
 The parent data type should be of sufficient size to contain all its fields; the parent is nearly always based on the :class:`void` type which allows an arbitrary item size.
-Struct data types may also contain nested struct sub-array data types in their fields.
+Structured data types may also contain nested structured sub-array data types in their fields.

 .. index::
    pair: dtype; sub-array